Logimethods/nats-connector-spark/README.md

 ## Testing

 JUnit tests are included.
 To perform those tests, [gnatsd](http://nats.io/download/nats-io/gnatsd/) and [nats-streaming-server](http://nats.io/documentation/streaming/nats-streaming-intro/) are required.
+To do so, you do have two options:
+- no docker, local Spark
 You have then first to start those servers:
 ```Shell
 gnatsd -p 4221&